 Vault Configuration

-Enable a KV v2 secrets engine scoped to LiteLLM, populate it with your credentials, then create a policy that grants read-only access to those paths.
-The policy is what you’ll attach to the External Secrets Operator token.
+Enable a KV v2 secrets engine scoped to LiteLLM, populate it with credentials, then create a policy granting read-only access to those paths.
+The policy is what limits ESO to exactly what it needs and nothing else — a least-privilege boundary enforced at the Vault layer rather than relying on cluster RBAC alone.

 # Enable KV secrets engine